ReiMatsuzaki/cbasis/README.md

 # Overview

 This library support numerical calculations using l2 basis functions.
-Now only one dimendional Slater Type Orbital(STO) and Gauss Type Orbitals are supported.
+Now some one dimendional function such as Slater Type Orbital(STO) and Gauss Type Orbitals are supported.
 Complex version of these functions are also supported.

 # Source files
 ## Utilities

-	- macros.hpp : simple macro is defined
+	- macros.hpp : simple macros

 ## Math